 In the next five years of OSG our vision is to sustain the current accomplishments in science and research enabled by distributed high throughput computing, expand the capacities into a new realm of computational resources and environments, and extend the benefits of the services offered to multiplicative factors more scientists and researchers.

 OSG’s intellectual merit is its leadership in the practical application of high-throughput computing.
 OSG serves as the common point for software providers (such as Condor or glideinWMS) to see their middleware in production.
 OSG serves as a pool of expertise for developing and deploying future production-quality high-throughput applications.

+Innovation: Tight integration between the application community and the software/middleware community teams.
+Evolution from pre-staging of data to data caching will be perturbative.
+This will be a major undertaking as we move forward.
+Experience that all major HEP experiments have had major capabiiity changes in their analysis over the years of data taking.
+The continuation of the collaborative project will enable this change in happen coherently and managed without perturbation of production and strengthen and extend the common services and software.
+Without the continuation of the common program the advances made risk being lost and the experiments systems to once again diverge.
+E.g. Virtualized environment.

+Innovation: stable operational stage.

+Helped them

+In practice Ability to run any job anywhere.
+Has enabled science to be done differently

+Reprioritize the work being done across the ensemble with less effort and agro.

+Ability of the community to trust a single sign-on.
+Reliable platform to enable the trust and institutionalized into practice.

 OSG’s broader impact is that we represent an important part of the computing landscape, which is important for us as a nation to keep presence in it.
 Believe other communities that will become more and more dependent on these methods.

 Mission statement: “The Open Science Grid (OSG) advances science through open distributed computing.
 The OSG is a multi-disciplinary partnership to federate local, regional, community and national cyberinfrastructures to meet the needs of research and academic communities at all scales.”